ipvm-wg/spec/job/README.md

 Note that effectful exception handlers that emit effects (such as network access) MAY fail for the same reason as the job that caused the exception to be thrown.
 Running a pure value is RECOMMENDED.

-# 7 Related Work and Prior Art
+# 8 Related Work and Prior Art

 AWS Lambda job specs
+OCI
+E Language

-E Language, CapNet
+CapNet
+Project Naiad
+Bloom
+PACT/HydroLogic
+BucketVM
+Bacalhau
+AquaVM

 It is not possible to mention the separation of effects from computation without mentioning the algebraic effect lineage from Haskell, OCaml, and Eff.
 While the overall system looks quite different from the their type-level effects, this work owes a debt to at least Gordon Plotkin and John Power's work on [computational effects](https://homepages.inf.ed.ac.uk/gdp/publications/Overview.pdf),

-# 8 Acknowledgments
+# 9 Acknowledgments

 * Steb
 * Mel